minnojs/minno-quest/src/js/quest/API.md

 ----------- | -----------
 min         | Maximum slider value (default:0).
 max         | Minimum slider value (default:100).
-steps       | How many steps the slider should be divided into.
-These intervals are marked with pips and the handle snaps to them. leftLabel   | A label to display on the top left of the slider. rightLabel  | A label to display on the top right of te slider. labels		| An array of labels to display underneath the slider.
-They will be spread evenly across the slider. highlight   | Show highlight to left of handle. required	| (true of false; default: false) Validation: require a non-empty string as a response. dflt 		| The default value for the slider.
+highlight   | Show highlight to left of handle. steps       | How many steps the slider should be divided into.
+These intervals are marked with pips and the handle snaps to them. hidePips 	| When the slider is divided into steps, do not display the step pips. leftLabel   | A label to display on the top left of the slider. rightLabel  | A label to display on the top right of te slider. labels		| An array of labels to display underneath the slider.
+They will be spread evenly across the slider. displayValue| Display the value of the slider, beneath the slider control. required	| (true of false; default: false) Validation: require a non-empty string as a response. dflt 		| The default value for the slider.
 If no default value is defined, the handle will not be displayed until the slider is first clicked. autosubmit	| Submit automatically on click or when handle is drop.